Microsoft-Web/NodeCamp/Presentation/IntroToNodeJS/IntroToNodeJS/Demo.md

 <a name="segment5" />
 ### Introducing Node Package Manager ###
 Node Package Manager (NPM) is the official package manager for Node.js.
 It is bundled and installed automatically with the environment.
 NPM runs through the command line and manages dependencies for an application.
-It reads **package.json** file and installs the dependencies found there in the **node_modules** folder.
+It reads the **package.json** file and installs the dependencies found there in the **node_modules** folder.

 Running `npm install <package-name> --save` installs the package and saves the dependency in the **package.json** file.